Triplet drum grooves?

 How You Can Practice Your Triplet Drum Beats The Easy Way

-You take a look at it and think:
+Now, you take a look at the notes and think:

 Hey, I can handle it.
 (Sure you can!)